 Why should you hire a copy editor?

 Whatever your industry, hiring a copy editor is a good idea.
-Submitting a manuscript full of errors to a publishing house can greatly affect your chances of being accepted, and self-publishing a book full of errors will give you a poor reputation as an author.
+Submitting a book full of errors to a publishing house can greatly affect your chances of being accepted, and self-publishing a book full of errors will give you a poor reputation as an author.